Tag Archives: spinach

 Rustic Style Pasta with Veal, Porcini Mushrooms and Spinach

 This flavorful dish is inspired by the mountainous region of Abruzzo, where you will find an abundance of porcini mushrooms.
-The recipe was developed, and written by Mario Batali.
+The original recipe was developed by an Italian chef but I put my own spin on it and tweaked the measurements.
 I have followed his method, and prepared it many times in my kitchen.
-He recommends using Farfalle, a pasta shape, commonly known as bow-ties, but it literally means, butterflies in Italian.
-You can also use other short pastas, such as Rotini, corkscrew-shaped as shown on my featured image.
+He recommends using Farfalle, a pasta shape, commonly known as bow-ties, but it literally means “butterflies” in Italian.
+You can also use Fusilli, a short pasta shaped like a corkscrew.
 They both work well, and absorb the sauce nicely.
 It’s always a big hit in my kitchen, and perfect for feeding a small crowd.
-The name of the original recipe is: Farfalle Abruzzese With Veal, Porcini and Spinach.
-Mario brilliantly combines veal, double concentrated tomato paste, and porcini mushrooms to create this culinary masterpiece.
+This recipe brilliantly combines veal, beef, and pork, tomato paste, and porcini mushrooms to create a culinary masterpiece.
 Make sure you caramelize the tomato paste to get a rust color, and the result will be a stupendous rustic dish packed with layers of deep flavors.
 Make it for a dinner party, and your guests will think that the sauce has simmered for hours.

 Serves 8 to 10 as a first course, 6 as a main